PROMISE stands for pressure reduction through continuous monitoring in the community setting.

-- The PROMISE project rolls out the use of mattress and chair sensors in patient’s homes, which continuously measure and record the patient’s body surface pressures
+The project rolls out the use of mattress and chair sensors in patient’s homes, which continuously measure and record the patient’s body surface pressures.

-- Led and funded by the Health Foundation, the Scaling Up Improvement programme supports seven projects in the UK to take their proven health care interventions and approaches and to make them work at larger scale; resulting in a positive impact on patient outcomes
+Led and funded by the Health Foundation, the programme supports 7 projects in the UK to take their proven health care interventions and approaches and to make them work at larger scale, resulting in a positive impact on patient outcomes.

-- The PROMISE Project was accepted onto the programme in November 2017 and the project was launched in January 2018.
+The project was accepted onto the programme in November 2017 and the project was launched in January 2018.

 The aim of the PROMISE quality improvement project is to determine if pressure monitoring in patient’s homes can inform effective management of the prevention and treatment of pressure ulcers, especially in those who are labelled as non-concordant or have a deteriorating pressure ulcer.